MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization-configure.md

 The following shows call flows for two modes:

-- Mode 1:  Always bypass
+- Always bypass
-- Mode 2:  Only for local users
+- Only for local users

-### Mode 1: Always Bypass
+### Always Bypass mode

 Always Bypass mode is the simplest option to configure.
 The tenant administrator can configure a single site for all users and SBCs if all SBCs can be reachable from any site.

-Examples show Always bypass mode for the following:
+The examples show Always bypass mode for the following:

 - Outbound calls when the user is in the same location as the SBC
 - Inbound calls when the user is in the same location as the SBC
 - Outbound call when the user is external
-- Incoming call when the user is external
+- Inbound call when the user is external

-Table 2.
-Example FQDN and IP addresses
+The following table shows the FQDN and IP addresses used in the examples:

 | FQDN | External IP address | Internal IP Address | Internal subnet | Location | External NAT for Internet egress |
 |:------------|:-------|:-------|:-------|:-------|:-------|